zhengshuai1001/JiKouCompany/README.md

 What would life be if we had no courage to attempt anything?

 The brain is like a muscle.
 When it is in use we feel very good.
 Understanding is joyous.

+Our greatest weakness lies in giving up.
+The most certain way to succeed is always to try just one more time.